 Better-than-Mom’s Stovetop Goulash with Macaroni, Tomatoes, and Ground Beef

 When you need some homemade comfort food, this Better-than-Mom’s Stovetop Goulash with Macaroni, Tomatoes, and Ground Beef will do the trick!
 This easy recipe is kid-friendly and freezes well.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use Pasta Recipes to find more recipes like this one.

 A couple of weeks ago I confessed on Twitter that I was making a recipe by Paula Deen, and even though this Stovetop Goulash with Macaroni, Tomatoes, and Ground Beef seems like a pretty light recipe for her, this delicious goulash was pure comfort food for me.

 The recipe starts with lean ground beef, onions, tomato sauce, and canned tomatoes, all pretty low-glycemic fare, but then the macaroni is simmered with the other ingredients for 30 minutes, so even using Dreamfield’s Macaroni won’t keep the Glycemic Index low in the finished dish.
 Still, everyone needs comfort food once in a while, and since I’m currently sorting through and packing up twenty-five years of accumulated stuff in preparation for the move to my new house, I’m not going to be too hard on myself for enjoying it.

 I remember my mom making this kind of dish, but mom’s goulash was never like this.
 It’s hard to say just what makes this recipe so lick-the-plate delicious, but Jake and I could not stop remarking on how good it was when we tested the recipe.
 I changed up the seasonings a little and also cut the recipe in half so I wouldn’t be able to overindulge too much!

 - Then push the beef over to the side of the pan and cook the onions until they start to brown, about 5 minutes more.
 Add the garlic and cook a couple minutes more.